CogStack/cogstack-nlp/medcat-v2/docs/migration_guide_v2.md

 ## MedCATtrainer

-MedCATtrainer has been modified to work with v2 in [this PR](https://github.com/CogStack/MedCATtrainer/pull/253).
+MedCATtrainer has been modified to work with v2 in [here](https://github.com/CogStack/cogstack-nlp/tree/main/medcat-trainer).
-However, as of writing, this change has not yet been merged in or been released.
-The v2-supporting release will most likely be released as **v3** on the trainer side.
+The v2-supporting releases are those from **v3** on the trainer side.

 ## Feedback welcome!